Confined kinetics and heterogeneous diffusion driven by fractional Gaussian noise: A path integral approach: Construction of the Jacobian

 \section{Construction of the Jacobian}

 The Jacobian of the stochastic process \eqref{eq:mfBm} can be constructed by following the standard procedure presented in Ref~\cite{hanggi1989path}.
-Here, we summarize the most relevant steps for this construction.
+Here, we summarize the most relevant steps for this construction using a general prescription for the evaluation of the multiplicative term.
 Assuming the infinitesimal time $\varepsilon = (t-t_0)/N$, with $N\to\infty$, Eq.~\eqref{eq:mfBm} can be discretized as